-If you have ideas, suggestions, corrections, questions, photos of a completed project, critiques, or reviews on these instructions or the kit that you would like to share with us, you can send an email to:
+If you have ideas, suggestions, corrections, questions, photos of a completed project, critiques, or reviews on these instructions or the kit that you would like to share with us, you can send an email to: sales@lumenaris.com reviews on these instructions or the kit that you would like to share with us, you can send an email to: sales@lumenaris.com permission of The Lumenaris Group, Inc.

-sales@lumenaris.com

-Copyright © 2010-2024 by The Lumenaris Group, Inc. - No part of this publication may be reproduced, stored in a retrieval system or transmitted in any form or by any means, electronic, mechanical, photocopying, recording, scanning or otherwise, except as permitted under Section 107 or 108 of the 1976 United States Copyright Act, without the prior written permission of The Lumenaris Group, Inc.
+Copyright ©2014-2024 by The Lumenaris Group, Inc. - No part of this publication may be reproduced, stored in a retrieval system or transmitted in any form or by any means, electronic, mechanical, photocopying, recording, scanning or otherwise, except as permitted under Section 107 or 108 of the 1976 United States Copyright Act, without the prior written